telerik/ajax-docs/controls/ajaxmanager/overview.md

 4. Call the **RadAjaxManager** API from a control on the page and update control(s) on the page. – Using the **RadAjaxManager** API, **2** is made to update **1** and **4** .

+## Parent-Child Control Configuration

+It is not possible to have child elements to be the AjaxSetting initiator and update their parent container element.
+If you add a container or parent control to be updated, it is mandatory to also add it itself or some external control to be the initiator.
+You can imagine it like placing a telerik:RadAjaxPanel or asp:UpdatePanel on the page - it will affect only things inside this panel.
+RadAjaxManager is similar, but just achieves this behind the curtains.

 ## See Also